wader/bump/README.md

 A pipeline consist of one or more filters executed in sequence.
 Usually it starts with a filter that produces versions from a source like a git repository.
-After that one or filters can be used to narrow down to one version.
+After that one or more filters can be used to transform, sort etc to narrow down to one version.
 If a pipeline ends up producing more than one version the first will be used.

-A version can optionally have a associated value that can for example in the git case be the commit hash of the tag.
-To use the value instead of the version use the `value` or `@` filter last in a pipeline.
+A version is dictionary of values, the "name" is either the version number "1.2.3" or some symbolic name like "master".
+In addition a version can have other keys like "commit", "version" etc depending on the source.
+You can use the `key:name` or `@name` filter to.

+Default all filter that filters or sorts operate on the "default" key which is the "name" of a version.
+This can be changed along a pipeline using `key:name` or `@name`.

 ### Examples